-Whenever I’m serving a large party, the go-to dish that pleases almost everyone is red meat.
-Whether it be rib eye steaks, skirt steak, ribs, or tri-tip, the meat is always the focus of the meal, as it should be.
-One dish in particular, roasted tri-tip with chimichurri, has recently become my favorite to serve.
+Whenever I'm serving a large party, the dish that pleases almost everyone is red meat.
+Whether it's rib-eye steaks, skirt steak, ribs, or tri-tip, the meat is always the focus of the meal.
+This roasted tri-tip with chimichurri has recently become my favorite to serve.
 Tri-tip may be difficult to cook perfectly, but when it is, the results are just incredible.
-Season tri-tip with my recipe and serve with chimichurri and trust me, your friends and family will be begging you to prepare this every time!
+Season tri-tip with my recipe and serve with chimichurri and your friends and family will be begging you to prepare this every time!

 - 4 lb tri-tip roast